simonpacis/kajmunkai/content/Write-ups/1. Developing Benchmarks/1 Setup.md

 title: Setup
 draft: "true"
 ---
 In defining benchmarks, we need to specify what it is we are looking to improve by way of fine-tuning.
 We need different benchmarks for different stages of the project.
-For phase 1, that is [[Write-ups/2.
-LLaMa 2 to Danish/1 Setup|Fine-tuning LLaMa 2 to be conversational in Danish]], we need one set of benchmarks, and for phase 2 (which will probably be further divided at a later point) we need a different set of benchmarks.
+For phase 1, that is [[1 Planning|Fine-tuning LLaMa 2 to be conversational in Danish]], we need one set of benchmarks, and for phase 2 (which will probably be further divided at a later point) we need a different set of benchmarks.

 # Phase 1 Benchmarks
 What we are looking for in terms of improvement here: